 When you shift your attention to your heart region and encounter constricting painful feelings, you always have the freedom and power to shift into 'high heart' realms that transcend those habitual constructed feelings.

-You can move into this high heart 'yoga posture' by using a verbal cue to re-aim your attention, saying to yourself several times: "high heart".
+You can move into this high heart 'yoga posture' by using a verbal cue to re-aim your attention: say to yourself several times: "high heart".
 You might also want to place your palms over your heart region to deepen your focus.

-With your focus on your breathing movements and your high heart, move through five or ten or twenty breath cycles while you hold this inner yoga posture ... and observe without thought or judgment the experiences that naturally come to you.
+With your focus on your breathing movements and your high heart, you will now move through five or ten or twenty breath cycles while you hold this inner yoga posture ... and observe without thought or judgment the experiences that naturally come to you.

 Open To Receive

 We know there's nothing that feels better than becoming filled with this ephemeral primal feeling of our hearts being full of overflowing love.
 And when we get high, we have the opportunity to encourage this inflow of love into our hearts, even though science can't tell us what's happening.

 We don't know the source of this love - we often talk about 'God's love" as the infinite source.
 But we do pack the power to open our hearts so that love can flow in - we just shift our focus of attention down into our high heart, and state our intent by saying to ourselves:

 "I am open to receive ... insight and love."

-Love, as all wise spiritual teachings point out, is an energetic force in the universe that's embedded in the life force itself.
-We have the mental ability to close our hearts and shut out this power, or consciously open our hearts and welcome the inflow of love into our lives.
+Love, as all wise spiritual teachings point out, is an energetic phenomenon in the universe that's embedded in the life force itself.
+We have the mental ability to close our hearts and shut out this power ... or to choose to consciously open our hearts and welcome the inflow of love into our lives.

 Each time we get high, we can act to maximize this inflow of love, using "high heart yoga" to encourage the process.
 For audio and video guidance in this direction, in April 2020 you can download our free High Together App.